 5. Rebuild the business or start a new one

 Lastly, I will choose either to rebuild the failed business or let the sleeping dog lie; and start a brand new business.
 Starting a new business or rebuilding the failed one will depend the on the analysis done together with my team.
 Rebuilding or starting a new business after a business failure is what keeps entrepreneurship spirit strong.
-It is what has made me and experienced small business entrepreneur.
+It is what has made me an experienced small business entrepreneur.

 When your business hits the bottom, don’t withdraw the entrepreneurial process but instead learn from your past mistakes and lead a resolve to succeed.
-This is how I plan to handle my business crash, problems and failure…and this is exactly how I intent to keep going until I hit my goal of becoming a billionaire and retiring before the age of 40.
+This is how I plan to handle my business crash, problems and failure…and it is exactly how I intent to keep going until I hit my goal of becoming a billionaire and retiring before the age of 40.

 What will you do if your business failed today?
 Share with me your ideas in the comments below.This is not a Paywall, but creating content like this consumes a lot of time, effort and money.
 If you found my content helpful, I’m requesting that you support me in any way you can so I can continue creating more content like this.
 From as little as $1 or more, your support will enable me afford the expenses that come with operating this website while it remains free of advertisements.
 For information on how to send in your donation, please WhatsApp me on +256797326164.
 Thank you!